How does it work?

-So what’s next?
-Since budget authority rests with Congress rather than the President, Congress will now draft budget resolutions to create a framework and set overall spending levels.
-A conference committee of House and Senate members negotiates a final version that each chamber authorizes.
-Next, the appropriations committees divide the discretionary portion of the budget resolution among 12 subcommittees (each who oversee a different group of agencies) and then draft appropriation bills for funding agencies.
-Then the House and Senate each vote on their bills, a conference committee merges the two bills together, and both chambers vote on the same version of each bill.
-Finally, if it’s approved, it goes to the President.
-Pretty straightforward, right?
-(Does everybody remember “Schoolhouse Rock?”)
+So what’s going on now?
+Since budget authority rests with Congress rather than the President, Congress has drafted budget resolutions to create a framework and set overall spending levels.
+A conference committee of House and Senate members negotiated a final version that each chamber authorized.
+Next, the appropriations committees divided the discretionary portion of the budget resolution among 12 subcommittees (each who oversee a different group of agencies) and then drafted appropriation bills for funding agencies.
+The House and Senate are still required to each vote on their bills, then a conference committee will merge the two bills together, and both chambers will vote on the same version of each bill.
+Finally, if it’s approved, it will go to the President.

-The tricky part is getting both chambers and the President to agree on a compromise spending package, which is particularly challenging given the hyper-partisanship in Congress.
-If any appropriations bill is not signed by September 30th, the Government will not have a budget for FY 2022, which starts on October 1st.
-Without an enacted budget in place, Congress must pass a continuing resolution to fund the government temporarily at prior year levels or risk a shut-down of services.
-Note, Congress can also pass an Omnibus bill that combines some (but not all) of the 12 separate appropriation bills that can be signed into law (while the remaining bills are worked out).
+The tricky part continues to be getting both chambers and the President to agree on a compromise spending package, which is particularly challenging given the hyper-partisanship in Congress.
+As all twelve (12) of the appropriations bills were not signed by September 30th, the Government remains without finalized appropriations for FY 2022, which started on October 1st.
+Without an enacted budget in place, Congress was required to pass a continuing resolution to fund the government temporarily at prior year levels.
+Note, Congress retains the capability to also pass an Omnibus bill that combines some (but not all) of the 12 separate appropriation bills that can be signed into law (while the remaining bills are worked out).

 What’s at stake?
 Here are the budget requests for cabinet departments and major agencies: